Sand-Kin/Orbis2018/README.md

 # Orbis2018
-Bots contains a couple of the AIs I was playing with, with PlayerAI being the main branch.
+Bots->Serpentine contains a couple of the AIs I was playing with, with PlayerAI being the main branch.